 A promoter of social and political science, Stein Rokkan contributed greatly to the field of comparative politics, notably during his teaching years at Bergen University.
 He assumed the role of President of IPSA from 1970-73.
 He was also Vice-President of the International Sociological Association, Chairman of the European Consortium for Political Research (which he helped found), and President of the International Social Science Council.

-Observations: Up to 2 recipients may share the award of $1,000 USD.
-The award recipient is to attend the IPSA Congress to receive the monetary prize.
+Note: The award recipient is to attend the IPSA Congress to receive the monetary prize.

 Guidelines for application: